maelstrom-software/maelstrom/website/content/blog/why-maelstrom/index.md

 ### How to Use Maelstrom

 Maelstrom provides specialized test runners for a variety of test frameworks.
-We currently support Rust (via `cargo test`), Golang (via `go test`), and Pytest.
+We currently support Rust (via <tt>cargo test</tt>), Golang (via <tt>go test</tt>), and Pytest.
 We will continue to add more tests runners in the future.

-If Maelstrom doesn't currently support a test runner, a developer can write their own pretty easily using our Rust or gRPC bindings.
+If Maelstrom doesn't currently support a test runner, a developer can write their own using our Rust or gRPC bindings.
 We also provide a command-line utility for running an arbitrary program in the Maelstrom environment.
 This can be used for ad hoc testing or as a target for scripts.

-To get started running their tests using Maelstrom, a developer starts by just using the Maelstrom test runner as a drop-in replacement for their test runner.
-For example, a developer would type `cargo maelstrom` instead of `cargo test`.
+To get started running their tests using Maelstrom, a developer starts by using the Maelstrom test runner as a drop-in replacement for their test runner.
+For example, a developer would type <tt>cargo maelstrom</tt> instead of <tt>cargo test</tt>.
 This will run all tests in a minimal environment to start with.
-Some tests may not run propertly without more dependencies specified.
+Some tests may not run properly without more dependencies specified.
 A developer can then opt in to these required dependencies by adding dependencies to tests that match certain patterns.
-It usually only takes a few minutes to a whole project's tests working with Maelstrom.
+It usually only takes a few minutes to get a whole project's tests working with Maelstrom.

 ### Advantages Once Set Up